VISION, MISSION AND VALUES

 - Library employees are recognized as patrons – the way employees are treated by each other will be reflected in how they treat other patrons.

 - Public comment forms are available at all times for feedback from our users.
-Forms are reviewed and responded to by the Chief Librarian or designate in a timely manner.
+Forms are reviewed and responded to by the Library Director or designate in a timely manner.

 3.4 Internet and Public Computer Use